Richmond Open Studios Partner Venues

 NIAD Art Center

 Through its visual arts studio program, NIAD gives people with disabilities the skills and experience to express themselves, be independent and earn income as an artist.
 The NIAD Art Center has a lovely, cozy courtyard with a fountain.
 This space can comfortably hold six artists.
-NIAD has a couple of tables for artists unable to bring their own.
+NIAD has a few round tables with umbrellas for artists unable to bring their own.
 Its courtyard fits six artists.
 Umbrellas or canopies are provided to artists unable to bring their own.

 Address: 551 23rd Street in Richmond, CA 94804.

-What to bring: Your own table, chair or umbrella.
+What to bring: A vertical wall to display 2D work.
+Your own table, chair or umbrella.

 Wifi in the courtyard?
 Yes